Davao City Torotot Festival

 Event organizers City Government of Davao and Smart Communications expected an estimated number of 10,000 attendees to gather for the festival but official records tallied a total number of 7,568 people.
 Davao City beat the world record of 6,900 people set by Japan.

 The Torotot Festival was organized in line with the city’s firecracker and pyrotechnic ban.

 Currently, there were no mentions of the festival as a current event, suggesting it was discontinued or replaced, possibly within the broader scope of Davao City's annual Christmas celebrations, Pasko Fiesta sa Davao.
-As of 2025, the city's New Year's Eve event will be in parallel to the last day of Pasko Fiesta: Merry Merkado.
+As of 2025, the most recent New Year's Eve event in the city was in 2024-25 during Pasko Fiesta Grand Bazzar Year-End Countdown.
+The City Tourism had clarified that the Torotot Festival was organized by a private company and there were no plans to host the said festival.

 Background

 Firecracker and pyrotechnic ban

 The Davao City Council, under the leadership of then-Mayor Rodrigo Duterte, passed Ordinance 060-02, more commonly known as the firecracker ban, on October 15, 2002.
 The ordinance prohibits the manufacture, sale, distribution, possession, or use of firecrackers or pyrotechnic devices in the city.

 Penalties for non-compliance of the ordinance are as follows: a fine of P1,000 or a 20- to 30-day imprisonment for the first offense, a fine of P3,000 or a one- to three-month imprisonment for the second offense or both, and a fine of P5,000 or a three- to six-month imprisonment or both for third and succeeding offenses.
 Business establishments will also suffer business permit cancellation on their third offense.

 In the ordinance’s 12 years of implementation, Davao City has recorded five straight injury-free years, starting on the New Year’s eve of 2010.